-As we age, the intervertebral disk may lose fluid and become dried out.
-As this happens, the disk compresses.
+- Bulging disk.
+With age, the intervertebral disk may lose fluid and become dried out.
+As this happens, the spongy disk (which is located between the bony parts of the spine and acts as a “shock absorber”) becomes compressed.
 This may lead to the deterioration of the tough outer ring allowing the nucleus, or the inside of the ring, to bulge out.
-This is considered a bulging disk.
+This is called a bulging disk.

-As the disk continues to degenerate, or with continued stress on the spine, the inner nucleus pulposus may actually rupture out from the annulus.
-This is considered a ruptured, or herniated, disk.
-The fragments of disk material can then press on the nerve roots that are located just behind the disk space.
+- Ruptured or herniated disk.
+As the disk continues to break down, or with continued stress on the spine, the inner nucleus pulposus may actually rupture out from the annulus.
+This is a ruptured, or herniated, disk.
+The fragments of disc material can then press on the nerve roots located just behind the disk space.
 This can cause pain, weakness, numbness, or changes in sensation.

-Most disk herniations happen at the lower lumbar spine, especially at the L4-5 and L5-S1 levels.
+Most disk herniations happen in the lower lumbar spine, especially between the fourth and fifth lumbar vertebrae and between the fifth lumbar vertebra and the first sacral vertebra (the L4-5 and L5-S1 levels).

 What causes lumbar disk disease?

-Lumbar disk disease is due to a change in the structure of the normal disk.
-Most of the time, disk disease comes as a result of aging and the degeneration that occurs within the disk.
-Occasionally, severe trauma can cause a normal disk to herniate.
-Trauma may also cause an already herniated disk to worsen.
+Lumbar disk disease is caused by a change in the structure of the normal disk.
+Most of the time, disk disease happens as a result of aging and the normal degeneration that occurs within the disk.
+Occasionally, severe injury can cause a normal disk to herniate.
+Injury may also cause an already herniated disk to worsen.

 What are the symptoms of lumbar disk disease?

-The symptoms of lumbar disk disease may resemble other conditions or medical problems.
-Always consult your health care provider for a diagnosis.
+The symptoms of lumbar disc disease may resemble other conditions or medical problems.
+Always see your health care provider for a diagnosis.

 How is lumbar disk disease diagnosed?

-In addition to a complete medical history and physical examination, diagnostic procedures for lumbar disk disease may include the following:
+In addition to a complete medical history and physical exam, you may have one or more of the following tests: